putra4648/putra4648/readme.md

 ### My Focus
 * Primary language: Dart, because Flutter use Dart
-* Currently learning how to use Bloc in Flutter :sob:
+* Currently learning how to use Bloc in Flutter :sob: and MERN Stack
 * Looking for Internship
 * Playground : HTML/CSS, Javascript, Dart